 Our bodies and spirits are entwined in strong, complex ways that don’t come apart easily.
 On the morning of December 9th, when I entered the room at Northwestern Memorial Hospital where his body lay, it took me just a few minutes to realize that though his body was lifeless, Bryan’s spirit was still with us.
 I kept inviting those who came to see him to come closer, to talk to him and touch him, because, I said, “It’s still Bryan.
 He won’t be this way for long.”
 And I myself kissed him over and over and over.
 After a long time, the hospital staff asked people to leave but allowed me to stay with him until they came to take him away.
 Those staff members who were going to take him away got delayed, so I was with him alone for a long, long time.
 Only my wife remained in another room ready to drive me to pick up the car he had driven to the lake front that morning.
 I understood well the physics, the chemistry, the biology, the what of death before me, but I also still felt Bryan’s person, I still knew him and felt he knew me, and I still treasure every second of that time alone with him.
+When I sank again and again into my deepest grief his soul said clearly to mine, “Dad, this is OK.
+This is OK.”
 But more than he and I, I also felt the presence—the person—of God there, caring for us two mere mortals, keeping us—despite the cold fact of death—connected to the universe as persons.
 Bryan and I felt loved.

 It’s not what you know, it’s who you know.
 I say this to you today not to engage you in some academic thinking exercise, but as a personal witness to this mystery, hoping we all experience this knowledge in our own lives everyday with our friends, our colleagues, and with our God.